Joaz/xmrig/README.md

 XMRig is high performance Monero (XMR) CPU miner, with the official full Windows support.
 Originally based on cpuminer-multi with heavy optimizations/rewrites and removing a lot of legacy code, since version 1.0.0 complete rewritten from scratch on C++.

+This fork includes support for ICC and a binary compiled for i7-4770

 * This is the **CPU-mining** version, there is also a [NVIDIA GPU version](https://github.com/xmrig/xmrig-nvidia) and [AMD GPU version]( https://github.com/xmrig/xmrig-amd).
 * [Roadmap](https://github.com/xmrig/xmrig/issues/106) for next releases.